 The Path To The Adult Side

-It’s so beautiful I just could not snapping photos!
+It’s so beautiful I just could not stop snapping photos!

 Outdoor bands at night, across the pool, while having a drink may hands down have been one of my favorite parts of this trip at this resort.